 The Fund recognizes financial instruments at fair value upon initial recognition, plus transaction costs in the case of financial instruments not measured at fair value through profit or loss (FVTPL).
 Transaction costs on financial assets and liabilities at FVTPL are expensed as incurred.
 Regular way purchases and sales of financial assets are recognized at their trade date.
-The Fund's investments and derivative assets and liabilities are measured at fair value through profit or loss (FVTPL), including investments which have been designated at FVTPL.
-Derivative assets and liabilities are classified as held-for-trading (HFT).
-The Fund's obligation for net assets attributable to holders of redeemable units is presented at the redemption amount.
+The Fund's investments and derivative assets and liabilities are measured at fair value through profit or loss (FVTPL) based on its business model.
+The Fund's obligation for net assets attributable to holders of redeemable units is presented at the redemption amount, which approximates fair value.
 All other financial assets and liabilities are measured at amortized cost.
-Under this method, financial assets and liabilities reflect the amount required to be received or paid, discounted, when appropriate, at the contract's effective interest rate.
+Under this method, financial assets and liabilities reflect the amount required to be received or paid.
 Carrying values of other financial assets and liabilities at amortized cost approximate their fair values due to the short term to maturity.
 The Fund's accounting policies for measuring the fair value of its investments and derivatives are identical to those used in measuring its net asset value (NAV) for transactions with unitholders.
-As at December 31, 2017 and December 31, 2016, there were no differences between the Fund's NAV per security and its net assets per security calculated in accordance with IFRS.
+As at December 31, 2018 and December 31, 2017, there were no differences between the Fund's NAV per security and its net assets per security calculated in accordance with IFRS 9.